cbumgard/qrand-www/README.md

 ## License

 This software is licensed via the [MIT License](https://github.com/cbumgard/qrand-www/blob/master/LICENSE).
-It is for fun and educational :-)
+It is for fun and educational purposes :-)